extremenetworks/EXOS_Apps/EZ_VXLAN/README.md

 ### VTEP Identifier
 On startup, the VLXAN VTEP is created using the OSPF router id for the IP address.
 The EXOS CLI command should be used to configure an OSPF router id before starting ezvxlan.
-- configure ospf routerid <ipAddress>
+- configure ospf routerid {ipAddress}
     - Example: configure ospf routerid 10.10.10.10

 ezvxlan.py will use the OSPF routerid as the local VTEP address.